 While overall engagement rate while rely heavily on creating content with your audience in mind, offering value and maintaining high quality are going to be important.
 If people want to read, watch, and scroll through your content, they will– and this is what will most likely lead them to engage in some way.

 In addition to reliably creating high quality content that’s relevant to your target audience, use the four following tactics to drive more comments and likes so you can boost up your engagement rate.

 Respond to your posts, leaving a comment yourself even if anyone hasn’t yet.
 Even if you’re tagging an influencer or a loyal customer with a “@JenPeters We thought you’d love this” or following up with a “Let us know what you think,” this can inflate your comment ratio, giving you more social proof and encouraging others to engage with you.

 As you respond to comments and questions people are leaving on your post, this will also help to facilitate conversation.
 Replying will keep a conversation going instead of letting a single comment fade into lost engagement potential, and can even draw in other users, too.

 It also shows that your brand is enthusiastic about interacting with their followers, which can help boost likes and comments on future posts as you nurture relationships one at a time.

-Opt for Niche Hashtags That Get You Attention, Not Just Reach
+Opt for Niche Hashtags That Draw Attention, Not Just Reach

 There are going to be some hashtags that are used entirely for the purpose of getting your content in front of as many people as humanly possible.
 It’s a solid strategy to include plenty of those hashtags into your overall mix regularly for obvious reasons, but they aren’t the only hashtags you should be focused on.